AriFordsham/GHCWiki/status/oct10.md

 - Edward Z. Yang, who has implemented interruptible FFI calls
 - Reiner Pope, who added view patterns to Template Haskell
 - Gabor Pali, who added thread affinity support for FreeBSD
+- Bas van Dijk has been improving the exceptions API

 At GHC HQ we are having way too much fun; if you wait for us to